ForNeVeR/xaml-math/README.md

 Getting Started
 ---------------

-The simplest way of using *WPF-Math* is to render a static formula in a XAML file as follows.
+The simplest way of using *XAML-Math* is to render a static formula in a XAML file as follows.

 ```xml
 <!-- WPF -->